stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/data-sharing.md

 !!! warning "Default permissions on `$GROUP_SCRATCH` don't allow sharing outside of your group"

-    By default, the Unix permissions on the root directory `$GROUP_SCRATCH` don't allow read nor traversal access for *others* (*ie.* any user no part of your PI group).
+    By default, the Unix permissions on the root directory `$GROUP_SCRATCH` don't allow read nor traversal access for *others* (*ie.* any user not part of your PI group).
 If you need to share files with users outside of your own group, please [contact us][url_contact] so we can set the appropriate permissions on your folder.

 For `$SCRATCH`, you're the owner of the directory and so you can change the